thorfin556/NetWatch/README.md

 A user can sign up, add websites they want to monitor and then the backend keeps checking those websites automatically.
 The results get stored and later shown on a dashboard with uptime stats, response times and monitor history.

-Not gonna lie, when I started this project I thought it would take maybe a week or two.
+Not gonna lie, when I started this project I thought it would take maybe two week or maybe three.
 It ended up teaching me way more backend stuff than I expected.

 ---